-If the price displayed is not a fixed offer but liable to change before the consumer makes a booking, this should be made clear wherever it applies, e.g. by a box or annotation on each page of the brochure or webpage.
+If the price displayed is not a fixed offer but liable to change before the consumer makes a booking, this should be made clear wherever it applies - for example, by a box or annotation on each page of the brochure or webpage.
 The way in which the price will be calculated must be clearly explained, and the consumer directed to where in the brochure or website the information is available.

 If you reserve the right to increase prices after consumers have made their booking, this should likewise be consistently brought to the consumer's attention and the consumer directed to where in the brochure or website the information is available.

-1. Increase in transport costs due to changes in fuel prices or other power sources
+1. Increase in transport costs due to changes in fuel prices or other power sources.

 3. Exchange rates relevant to the package.

-If a right is reserved to change the price for the reasons above, the contract must also allow for a price reduction if the same factors lead to cost reductions for the Organiser.
+If a right is reserved to change the price for the reasons above, the contract must also allow for a price reduction if the same factors lead to cost reductions for the organiser.

-Furthermore, the price cannot be changed unless the Organiser notifies the traveller no less than 20 days before the start of the package.
+Furthermore, the price cannot be changed unless the organiser notifies the traveller no less than 20 days before the start of the package.
 Price increases over 8% of the original package price are considered a significant change to the package and trigger the traveller's right to terminate the contract without a termination fee.

 The Consumer Protection from Unfair Trading Regulations also prohibit 'misleading actions' and 'misleading omissions' that cause, or are likely to cause, the average consumer to take a different transactional decision, despite it being in the same time period.

 We advise that advertisers should not provide information in a manner that is unclear or ambiguous.
-We have advised a number of larger Organisers that their advertising should not falsely state that a holiday price will only be available for a very limited time, in order to elicit an immediate decision.
+We have advised a number of larger organisers that their advertising should not falsely state that a holiday price will only be available for a very limited time, in order to elicit an immediate decision.